opentargets/platform-etl-backend/README.md

 #### Inputs

 Inputs to the ETL are prepared by Platform Input Support (PIS).
-PIS does some minimal preprocessing, so it is possible to manually retrieve them and run the step locally so if you would like to run this step locally, retrieve the necessary inputs from one of the Open Targets public input buckets. eg. `gs://ot-snapshots/...`
+PIS does some minimal preprocessing, but it is possible to manually retrieve them and run the step locally.
+If you would like to run this step locally, retrieve the necessary inputs from one of the Open Targets public input buckets. eg. `gs://ot-snapshots/...` rather than downloading the files directly from the sources listed here which are included _for reference_.

 Consult the `reference.conf` file to see how to configure the inputs, most of these require only changing the paths to the data.
 Options for parsing the inputs should not need to be updated.

 1. HGNC
    - `https://storage.googleapis.com/open-targets-data-releases/21.02/input/annotation-files/hgnc_complete_set-2021-02-09.json`